In this article, you will learn about cultivating compassion through training and how compassion can be measured.

 In essence, compassion training helps to create ideas in the mind about what can be achieved (Gilbert, 2014).

-Allen & Knight (2005) theorized the importance of compassion to the remediation of depression and other negative emotional states.
+Allen and Knight (2005) theorized the importance of compassion to the remediation of depression and other negative emotional states.

 According to their findings, compassion is ‘other-centered’ and a shift in attention to others can alleviate negative self-focus in depression to a more positive other-focus in compassion.
 Additionally, compassion appeared to ameliorate negative symptoms of social isolation.